 How often should you replace windshield wipers?

-Most drivers need to replace their windshield wipers every six to 12 months.
+Your windshield wipers are an important safety feature since they have to provide good visibility in rain and snow, so it’s a good idea to inspect your wipers every six months and consider replacing them once a year.
 The blade on a windshield wiper wears out over time due to use, weather and debris.
 If you use higher-quality blades, you may not have to replace them as frequently.

 Some signs that you need to replace the wipers sooner include: